 Four sub-sea pipelines are associated with Platform Hogan.
-A 12-inch produced gas pipeline and a 10-inch oil and water pipeline run from the platform to the La Conchita facility.
-A 10-inch gas pipeline and a 4-inch wastewater pipeline run from the shore to the platform.
+An isolated and idle 12-inch produced gas pipeline and a 10-inch oil and water pipeline run from the platform to the La Conchita facility.
+An isolated and idle 10-inch gas pipeline and an isolated and idle 4-inch wastewater pipeline run from the shore to the platform.
 The gas line to the platform supplies gas for gas lift operations, while the wastewater is stored in a 400 bbl kill water tank, is injected into a water disposal well or is disposed of per a NPDES permit.